-Business Citations Are Any Mention Of Your Business Name And Primary Contact Information On Other Webpages.
+Business Citations Are Any Mention Of Your Business Name And Primary Contact Information On Other Web Pages.

 This primary data is often called NAP and consists of your business name, address, and phone number (NAP – you get the picture).

 Examples of a business citation are your online Yellow-Pages directory listing or a business listing on your local Chamber of Commerce website.
-Your social media sites also have references of your business NAP, and those are also citations.
+Your social media sites also have references to your business NAP, and those are also citations.

 SOUNDS SIMPLE ENOUGH, BUT WE HAVE FOUND THAT 70% OF ALL BUSINESSES HAVE CITATION ERRORS THAT IMPACT ONLINE LOCAL VISIBILITY